As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 On a Saturday in July, Franklin says she was making the same drive she often makes: from her home to the city's harbor.
 A heat wave was gripping the city, with temperatures reaching 100 degrees and above.
 Franklin says she normally tries to stay inside on days like that, but she had to get to work.
 That's when she had her first asthma attack in nearly five years.

 "Before I knew it, I was gasping for air.
-It doesn't even take me ten minutes to get from home to my other job.
+It doesn't even take me 10 minutes to get from home to my other job.
 Just like that," says Franklin, who says an attack feels like drinking water through a pinched straw.

 "Your windpipe is that straw and that water is the breaths you can take," Franklin says.
 "You're trying to bring your air through as much as you can."